georgevreilly/georgevreilly.github.io/content/blog/2023/01/10/rust-baum-1.rst

 __ https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory

-On Windows, hidden files are controlled by an attribute__, not their name.
+On Windows, hidden files are controlled by an attribute__, not by their name.

 __ https://www.raymond.cc/blog/reset-system-and-hidden-attributes-for-files-or-folders-caused-by-virus/